-To successfully manage a remote work team requires a whole new way of doing things.
+Successfully managing a remote work team requires a whole new way of doing things.
 Traditional team management doesn’t work with remote teams.
-The good news is according to a study conducted by Leadership IQ, people who work from home are almost twice as likely to love their jobs than the ones working in a traditional site.
+The good news is, according to a study conducted by Leadership IQ, people who work from home are almost twice as likely to love their jobs than the ones working in a traditional site.

 Furthermore, almost 70% of millennials claim an option to work remotely greatly increases their interest in the specific employer.
 It seems that policies that cultivate a fun, casual, and flexible work environment have a positive impact on young job seekers.

 As Green Web Marketing runs remote teams in several major Australian cities, we have learned there are both perks and drawbacks of such a business organization.